Drunk Moose Meatballs are scrumptious little meatballs bathed in a whiskey-laced barbecue sauce. You can make these with beef, moose or venison.

 Ingredients

-- 2 lbs ground moose (or beef)
+- 2 lbs ground moose meat, or beef/venison

 - 1/4 c Worcestershire Sauce